|TABLE OF CONTENTS|

 The cylinder walls look so bad it is hard to believe this engine could make enough compression to run as well as it did.
-Running a cylinder bore gauge down each cylinder found some good news, it looks like they can still be honed to spec for 0.040" oversize pistons.
+A dial-type cylinder bore gauge was used to measure front-to-back, and side-to-side diameter at top, middle, and bottom of each cylinder.
+Good News!
+The damage is not quite as bad as it looked.
+These cylinders can still be honed to spec for 0.040" oversize pistons.
 That is the largest oversize made for this engine.
-If the damage in No.1 cylinder had been any worse, this engine would have to go to a machine shop to be bored and sleeved.
-Measuring the pistons confirms that they are badly scuffed and worn.
-The old pistons may still be useful to someone.
-New pistons for this engine are around $150 each!
+If the damage in No.1 cylinder had been any worse, this engine would have to go to a machine shop to have sleeves installed.
+The pistons are badly scuffed and worn, but may still be useful to someone.
+New pistons for this engine are around $150 each.

 Pay careful attention to how the drill speeds up when stroked thru the middle, then slows at top and bottom.
 It may even spin unevenly where the cylinder is not round.
 When the drill speed no longer varies, the cylinder is straight.
 Hopefully, this occurs with at least a half-thousandth still to go before the cylinders are too big for the new pistons.
 Stop and measure frequently.
 Always measure in two directions at the top, middle, and bottom of the bore.
 This is hard work.
 It is very important to stop and measure frequently.
 Break the work down to several sessions.
 When you start to get tired, go do something else.
 Fatigue makes mistakes and kills accuracy.
 Never allow the hone to come completely out of the bore while spinning.
-The stones should never go more than an inch out of the bore.
+The stones should never go more than an inch out of the bore at top or bottom.

 Cylinders 1 and 2 - Two cylinders.
 Looking good.

 New pistons have been ordered, but were not in stock.
 Unfortunately, they are 3-4 weeks away.
-A light coat of motor oil wiped on the cylinder walls will prevent rust while we wait for parts to be delivered.
+A light coat of motor oil wiped on the cylinder walls prevents rust while we wait for parts to be delivered.
 Remember to degrease the cylinders again before doing more honing.
 The next step will be to fit each piston to an individual cylinder.

 Torque Plates - Just in case someone wants to raise this issue, torque plates duplicate any distortion that happens when the cylinder head is properly torqued-down.
-I do not believe honing with a set of torque plates would make any difference with this extremely heavy, low compression, industrial tractor engine.
+I do not believe honing with a set of torque plates would make much difference in this extremely heavy, low compression, industrial tractor engine.
 If torque plates are even available for this engine, I have not been able to find any reference to them on-line.